JamesLoyd/carharttjimmy.github.io/README.md

 =======================

 ## A little about me
 I am an outdoorsman and a professional software developer.
-I am currently helping the company, I work for in a MVC migration as we go from Classic ASP to C#/.NET.

 ## Stuff I am interested in
  * [Node.js](http://nodejs.org/)